A General Framework for Bayes Structured Linear Models: Applications

 where $L>0$ is the radius of the class, which is assumed to be a constant.
 Recently, a minimax optimal estimator of $f^*$ was proposed by \cite{gao2014rate} given the knowledge of $\alpha$.
 In this section, we solve the adaptive graphon estimation problem via a Bayes procedure.

-As argued in \cite{gao2014rate}, it is sufficient to approximate a graphon with H\"{o}lder smoothness by a piecewise constant function.
-In the random graph setting, a piecewise constant function is the stochastic block model.
+As shown in \cite{gao2014rate}, it is sufficient to approximate a graphon with H\"{o}lder smoothness by a blockwise constant function.
+In the random graph setting, a blockwise constant function is the stochastic block model.
 Therefore, we apply the prior distribution in Section \ref{sec:SBM} by equating $f(\xi_i,\xi_j)=\theta_{ij}$.
 The oracle inequality in Theorem \ref{thm:main} gives the desired bias-variance tradeoff of the problem.